-Gum disease can be a major problem, but when it is discovered in the earlier stages, it’s possible to reverse it.
+Gum disease can be a major concern, but when it is discovered in the earlier stages, it’s possible to reverse it.
 As gum disease progresses, infections set in that damage bone and soft tissue.
 If you leave gingivitis untreated it can easily advance and develop into periodontitis.
-This can then lead to tooth loss and serious health problems.
+This can then lead to tooth loss and serious health concerns.
 One of the first signs of unhealthy gums is swelling and bleeding.
 If you’ve noticed blood when brushing your teeth, it is essential not to ignore it.
 Bleeding gums are extremely common.
 It may simply indicate that you are brushing too hard.
-It can also be a symptom of other more serious dental issues, which could cause more extensive problems down the road.
+It can also be a symptom of other more serious dental issues, which could cause more extensive concerns down the road.

 The most apparent sign of bleeding gums is visible blood in your saliva or along the gumline during or after brushing.
 However, sometimes bleeding gums can go unnoticed, especially if you are using colored toothpaste.
 Another symptom of bleeding gums is soreness and redness around the gum line or between the teeth.
-If you notice that your gums are bleeding or that they are sore, we recommend that you book a consultation with Dr. Markle or Dr. Herman to discuss treatment solutions.
+If you notice that your gums are bleeding or that they are sore, we recommend that you book a consultation with Dr. Herman or Dr. Biner to discuss treatment solutions.

 In general, good dental hygiene is the best thing that you can do to manage bleeding gums.
 While visiting our office, we may suggest a more thorough professional cleaning that goes both above and below the gumline.
 The cleaning will remove any build-up of plaque and reduce the bacteria levels on your gums to prevent worsening periodontal disease.
 We may also suggest that you use an antiseptic mouthwash to kill any remaining bacteria and prevent a build-up of plaque in the future.

 If your gums are inflamed and sore you may be advised to use a softer toothbrush to prevent bleeding and to allow your gums to heal.
-If a build-up of plaque is the problem we may recommend an electric toothbrush.
+If a build-up of plaque is the concern we may recommend an electric toothbrush.
 Electric toothbrushes can be much more effective at removing plaque from close to the gum line.

 Healthy gums are light pink and firm.
 If your gums are red, they bleed easily, or there is swelling, you may have moved from simple bleeding to gingivitis.
 This is usually caused by poor oral hygiene.
 The good news is, at this point, it is still possible to reverse it with the right steps and prevent the development of gum disease, or periodontal disease.